samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 - `salt`: the unique salt, which MUST NOT be greater than `MAX_SALT` bytes long.
 - `spaceCost`: the memory size in blocks, which MUST be an integer between `MIN_SPACECOST` and `MAX_SPACECOST` that is a power of 2.
 A block is `HASH_LEN` bytes long.
 - `timeCost`: the number of rounds, which MUST be an integer between `MIN_TIMECOST` and `MAX_TIMECOST`.
-- `parallelism`: the number of CPU cores/EME calls in parallel, which MUST be an integer between `MIN_PARALLELISM` and `MAX_PARALLELISM`.
+- `parallelism`: the number of CPU cores/internal function calls in parallel, which MUST be an integer between `MIN_PARALLELISM` and `MAX_PARALLELISM`.
 - `length`: the length of the password hash/derived key in bytes, which MUST NOT be greater than `MAX_LENGTH`.

 Outputs: